Obituary: Marguerite D. Smith

-BRUNSWICK – Marguerite D. Smith, 92, was born on May 10, 1931, and passed away on Aug.
-16, 2023.
-She was the daughter of the late Frank and Blanche Atwood and was also predeceased by her son Danny Smith and her four siblings.
-She is survived by her son Paul and his wife Leeann, son Ronald, and her daughter Tammy Carter and her husband Shawn as well as by her beloved kitty, Ellie Mae.
+She is survived by her daughter, Tammy Carter, her sons Ronald, Shawn and Paul and his wife Leeann; as well as by her beloved kitty, Ellie Mae.

 She held various careers and her interests were her family, friends, church, music, fishing and reading.

-Services will be held at the East Brunswick Baptist Church, 83 Farley Road, Brunswick on Saturday, August 26, at 2 p.m.
+Services will be held at the East Brunswick Baptist Church, 83 Farley Rd., Brunswick on Saturday, Aug.
+26 at 2 p.m.

 Send questions/comments to the editors.